-The VG27AQ has an excellent resolution and provides you with a very good amount of screen real estate.
+The VG27AQ has an excellent resolution and provides you with a great amount of screen real estate.
 It favors multitasking and allows you to see more details of your gaming arena.

 The TUF Gaming VG27AQ gives you the option to add a timer to your game but has no more additional features to enhance your gaming experience.

-We tested the 27" ASUS TUF VG27AQ, which is the only size available for this model.
+We tested the 27 inch ASUS TUF VG27AQ, which is the only size available for this model.
 There are other TUF Gaming models available, some of which are listed below.
-We do not expect our review to be valid for the other models.
+We don't expect our review to be valid for the other models.

 If someone comes across a different type of panel or if their VG27AQ doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as gray uniformity may vary between individual units.

-The TUF VG27AQ we reviewed was manufactured in July 2019.
+The unit we reviewed was manufactured in July 2019.

 The ASUS TUF VG27AQ is somewhat better than the LG 27GL850-B. The ASUS has a faster refresh rate that makes motion look smoother, and better ergonomics to help you place it comfortably on your desk.
 It supports a black frame insertion (BFI) feature that helps improve the overall appearance of motion and can also deliver more uniform blacks.
 The LG, on the other hand, has a faster response time, so fast-moving content has almost no blur, making the lack of BFI not an issue.